 Mobile friendly icon as a practical searching tool

-Apparently, Google has been trying to improve mobile search experience.
-Viewing a non-mobile website could be frustrating and tiresome process for customers, especially if they are planning to make a purchase.
+Apparently, Google has been trying to improve the mobile search experience.
+Viewing a non-mobile website could be a frustrating and tiresome process for customers, especially if they are planning to make a purchase.
 Consequently, viewers might not even give a chance to the non-mobile friendly websites that will probably save their precious time.
 Users could get frustrated when realizing that the page they ended up with is not mobile friendly.
 Because of today’s mobile lifestyle, these small improvements are often very helpful.
 With multi-screen customers in mind, Google has been highly innovative and enabled easier and faster content viewing.
+Trust Eggs Media – a mobile app development Toronto company that combines innovation with technology.

 Be ready for a change